kosukemori/k-autofill/README.md

 - ('dist_bookmarklet/savingtimeNov.js':Enter ST and DST for Daylight savings time.
 I think it's no meaning)

 ## Caution
-This bookmarklet is created for private
+This bookmarklet is created for private.
-I am not responsible for any loss, damages, troubles when you use this bookmarklet
+I am not responsible for any loss, damages, troubles when you use this bookmarklet.
 And please forget about Internet Explorer.

 ## Contributing